Amplify-Social/Amplify-Social.github.io/README.md

 >6.)
 If you'd like to include links, photos, pdfs, etc in your markdown file, here is a great reference tool for including such elements.
 [MarkDown](https://guides.github.com/features/mastering-markdown/)

+>7.)
+If you'd like to include a gravatar image, you'll need to have a gravatar account.
+Once that account is established and you've linked the photo of your choice, include the gravatar hash with the YAML Front Matter at the top of your post.
+If you don't want to use a gravatar photo, there is a default Sqor Sports image that will take it's place in the header of your post.
+[Gravatar](https://en.gravatar.com/)

+>8.)
+Disqus has been included in all posts as a means of commenting.
+Setting up an account with Disqus is very easy and will allow you to add comments anywhere Disqus is used.
+[Disqus](https://disqus.com/)

 After you have set up your markdown file the way that you want, just commit your changes and push and merge with master branch.